 At NLU, Delhi the faculty acquired a place of reputation in a very short span of time for itself by engaging in research and opening research centres and helping various Ministries, Commissions etc. in providing research inputs.
 The University is actively participating in preparation of reports i.e. Justice Verma Committee Report for amendments in Criminal Law and continues engagement with the Ministry of Law & Justice and Law Commission of India and also providing inputs to the Standing Committees of Parliament on Law.

-What are the biggest challenges that you have had to grapple with as the vice chancellor of NLUD?
-What have been the biggest successes so far?
+What are the biggest challenges that you have had to grapple with as the Vice Chancellor of NLUD?

 Initially, the biggest challenge was to create good infrastructure especially IT enabled classrooms and seminars, conference halls, etc. A good library with the most advanced legal data base in Law is essential for creating a good library along with the books, reports along with reference books.
 Library being the nerve centre of a Law schools for legal learning and research has to be given top priority.